apache/incubator-crail-website/_posts/blog/2017-07-20-crail-memory.md

 ```
 <div style="text-align: justify">
 <p>
 One challenge with file read/write operations is to avoid blocking in case block metadata information is missing.
 Crail caches block metadata at the client, but caching is ineffective for both random reads and write-once read-once data.
-To avoid blocking in sequential read/write operations, Crail interleaves metadata operations and actual data transfers.
+To avoid blocking for sequential read/write operations, Crail interleaves metadata operations and actual data transfers.
 </p>
 </div>
 <br>